 Social concerns were mentioned by 40% of the males and were significantly less important for females.
-Males were significantly more likely than females to think they would be concerned about what other people would think.
+Males were significantly more likely than females to think they would be concerned about what people other than parents would think.

-Table 6-1 Concerns Expressed by Males and Females to Assault by a Stranger
+Concerns Expressed by Males and Females to Assault by a Stranger